 myFutureNC’s mission is to prepare North Carolina for the future by empowering individuals, strengthening communities, and ensuring our economic viability in a global economy. myFutureNC is working across sectors and in communities throughout the state to:

 On Feb.
-20, 2019, myFutureNC unveiled its goal and bold vision for the future of education in our state: We will work to ensure that by 2030, 2 million North Carolinians have a high quality credentials or post-secondary degrees.
+20, 2019, myFutureNC unveiled its goal and bold vision for the future of education in our state: We will work to ensure that by 2030, 2 million North Carolinians have a high-quality credential or postsecondary degree.
 Visit the Goal page to learn more.

 “Two of every three new jobs now require some form of post-secondary education – whether that’s training credentials, an associate degree, a four-year degree, or higher.
 This reality underscores how critical education is to career growth and how important it is to increasing economic mobility.”

-In January 2017, MC Belk Pilon, president of the John M. Belk Endowment, and Margaret Spellings, then-president of the University of North Carolina System, recognized that their organizations’ strategic priorities aligned in a powerful way that could lead to transformational change for North Carolina and its citizens.
+In January 2017, MC Belk Pilon, President and Board Chair of the John M. Belk Endowment, and Margaret Spellings, then-president of the University of North Carolina System, recognized that their organizations’ strategic priorities aligned in a powerful way that could lead to transformational change for North Carolina and its citizens.

 Both organizations were identifying strategies to increase postsecondary attainment and improve access for students from disadvantaged backgrounds.
 For the future of North Carolina, they determined it was essential to set an ambitious target for postsecondary attainment in the state, identify places in the education pipeline where students are being lost and determine the solutions leaders from across the education continuum should collectively advocate for.
 But this could only be achieved with the input and expertise of North Carolina’s leaders.